 If you have a clean criminal record and this is your first DWI arrest, you may be able to escape many of the repercussions of a conviction.
 Many states provide “diversion programmes” to help DWI offenders get back on their feet.
 Instead of risking prosecution, you agree to participate in an alcohol or drug rehab program.

 You’ll have to pay certain fees and follow the district attorney’s other requirements.
 In turn, they may lower your charges or expunge your criminal record.
 You must apply for a diversion program, which the district attorney may or may not accept.
-A DWI lawyer, Austin, can help you in streamlining your case if they trust you.
+A DWI attorney ,Rochester NY, can help you in streamlining your case if they trust you.

 - You Have Professional Licensure To Keep